ConSol-Lab/Pumpkin/README.md

 # Citing
-Please cite pumpkin using the following citation:
+Please cite Pumpkin using the following citation:
 ```
 @InProceedings{flippo_et_al:LIPIcs.CP.2024.11,
   author =	{Flippo, Maarten and Sidorov, Konstantin and Marijnissen, Imko and Smits, Jeff and Demirovi\'{c}, Emir},